PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 07:43:21
+Last updated: 2024-04-06 07:43:54
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper